 Every student will sit for a General Examination in May of their second year, with the exam administered orally by three faculty not known in advance.
 The ninety-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American Government; Comparative Politics; International Relations; and Political Theory), plus an additional focus field defined by the student.
 A student may substitute either Formal Theory or Political Methodology for one of the two major fields.
 For the focus field, each student will submit by a date designated by the director of graduate studies a five-to-eight-page statement outlining a special area for examination.
 This area may encompass a special literature; an area of the world; a realm of special interest spanning subfields or disciplinary boundaries; or a research approach.
 Political Theory and Social Policy students are not required to submit focus field memos.

-Students are allowed a “course-out” option instead of taking a minor field oral exam in either Political Methodology or Formal Theory by taking four (4) courses from a pre-approved list with a grade of B+ or higher.
+Students are allowed a “course-out” option instead of taking a minor field oral exam in either Political Methodology or Formal Theory by taking four (4) methods courses from our methods sequence with an overall grade of B+ or higher.
+At most, one course outside the methods sequence may count toward the course out requirement, but those who want to use outside classes should consult with a member of the methods faculty (such as the methods field coordinator) before taking those courses for approval.
 Students who choose to course out will sit for the other two 30-minute exams as usual.

 The department regularly offers “field seminars” introducing each of the four major fields of the discipline.
 However, no examination field is co-terminus with any one course, or even with any group of courses.
 The student is responsible for preparation in the field and should not assume that satisfactory completion of a course or courses dealing with the material in the field will constitute adequate preparation for the examination.
 The student should consult faculty members in each field to ensure such preparation.
 All students who choose a field are responsible for the same range of materials.